webix-hub/docs/data/api/refs/ui.querybuilder_methods.md

 - api/ui.querybuilder_focus.md - sets focus to the active (blue-colored) state of the toggle button of QueryBuilder
 - api/link/ui.querybuilder_getchildviews.md - returns child views of the calling component
 - api/ui.querybuilder_getfilterhelper.md - returns the function that implies the filtering logic
-- api/ui.querybuilder_getfilters.md - returns all available filter objects
+- api/ui.querybuilder_getfilters.md - returns an array of all available filter objects
 - api/link/ui.querybuilder_getformview.md - returns master form for the input
 - api/link/ui.querybuilder_getnode.md - returns the main HTML container for the calling object
 - api/link/ui.querybuilder_getparentview.md - returns the parent view of the component